ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 #### PRE-UPGRADE NOTES

-The upgrade process will take anywhere from 30 minutes to over an hour, depending on the speed of your server hardware and Internet connection.
+The upgrade process will take at **least** 1-2 hours (per server/sensor), depending on the speed of your server hardware and Internet connection.
 Please plan accordingly.

 If upgrading over ssh, please consider running byobu/screen/tmux to ensure that if your ssh connection drops your system will continue the upgrade process.